-The final version of the Masterplan will be supported by a Phasing and Delivery Programme which will identify the important "who, what, how much and when" approach to delivering the projects.
+The Masterplan is supported by a Delivery Programme which identifies the important "who, what, how much and when" approach to delivering the projects.
 Securing funding to deliver projects has become more challenging and will require a partnership approach to source funding for some of the projects outlined in the Masterplan.
 Some of the key projects are linked to the Moray Growth Deal which will provide early and much needed investment into the City Centre.